roszenil/mytutorials/docs/discrete/mk2_visualizacionEnglish.md

     + [Stochastic maps](https://github.com/roszenil/mytutorials/blob/main/docs/discrete/files/stochmap_mk2_polinizador_run_1.log)

     ```
       #This is in development in RevGadgets hence the request to download the specific version above.
+It might send you some warnings.

       mycolors= setNames(c("blue","darkorange"),c("0","1"))